What is the PCO Licence?

 Complete Criminal (DBS) Check

 As part of the application process, you need to prove that you are someone of "good character".
-To do this, you will need to complete an enhanced DBS Check using GBGroup (chosen by TfL, the Licensing Authority).
+To do this, you will need to complete an enhanced DBS Check.
 This can cost around £60.

 Pass Medical Test